aimug-org/alc-docs/main-docs/docs/dec-2024/gradio-edge-computing-lab.md

 # Edge Computing with Gradio and Cloudflare Lab
+**Presented by Karim Lalani**

 Welcome to our hands-on lab session on Edge Computing using Gradio and Cloudflare!
-This lab will guide you through building and deploying efficient AI applications at the edge.
+Join Karim Lalani as he guides you through building and deploying efficient AI applications at the edge.

 ## Lab Materials